 This submission should look and feel much like the first draft of a research paper-including your results thus far-except that you should also include notes about unresolved problems regarding theory, data and analysis.
 In other words, we want to know what still needs to be done.
-Again, submit a response memo.
+Again, you must submit a response memo that details your responses to the feedback you received.